 Online Printables: Parents should utilize the multitude of printable math worksheets that can be found and downloaded (often for free) online.
 Also, it should be noted that most children also need hands-on instruction to go along with them.
 Inform parents of the importance of having small objects nearby that students can use while completing their math practice.

 Daily Math Practice Sheets: An excellent option for home practice are Math Mats – simple and easy to print out, and they are conducive to a daily practice routine.
 Each mat provides the necessary spiral math review to keep math concepts fresh.
-Try some for FREE by clicking HERE!
+Try Math Mats for FREE!

 Make it Routine: Through the Bedtime Math program, parents can build Math into their nightly routine with a question of the day, as well as print off activity pages for practice with their children.